-The term "hypnosis" denotes an interaction between one person, the ´hypnotist´, and another person, the ´subject´.
-In this interaction the hypnotist works with the subject to bring about a therapeutic change in perceptions, feelings, thinking and behaviour.
-The hypnotist will use ´suggestions´ and invite the subject to use associated imagery which will allow the subject to experience therapeutic change.
+The term "hypnosis" denotes an interaction between one person, in this instance the ´healthcare professional' (HCP), and another person, the ´patient´.
+In this interaction the HCP works with the patient to bring about a therapeutic change in perceptions, feelings, thinking and behaviour.
+The HCP will use ´suggestions´ and invite the patient to use associated imagery which will allow the subject to experience therapeutic change.

 "Hypnosis is a procedure during which a health professional or researcher suggests that a client, patient, or subject experience changes in sensations, perceptions, thoughts, or behavior.
 The hypnotic context is generally established by an induction procedure.
 Although there are many different hypnotic inductions, most include suggestions for relaxation, calmness, and well-being.
 Instructions to imagine or think about pleasant experiences are also commonly included in hypnotic inductions".
 (Irving Kirsh 1994)